On s'est aimé à cause

-"On s'est aimé à cause" is a song by Canadian singer Celine Dion, from her twenty-second studio album, D'elles (2007).
-It was written by Françoise Dorin, Marc Dupré and Jean-François Breau, and produced by Tino Izzo.
-Despite not being released as a single, "On s'est aimé à cause" became popular on the radio in Quebec in August 2007, reaching number five on the airplay chart and number 23 on the Canadian Adult Contemporary chart.
-In 2018, the song reached number three on the sales chart in Quebec.
+"On s'est aimé à cause" (lit.
+'We fell in love because') is a song by Canadian singer Celine Dion from her twenty-second studio album, D'elles (2007).
+Written by Françoise Dorin, Marc Dupré and Jean-François Breau, and produced by Tino Izzo, the track received radio airplay in Quebec despite not being released as a commercial single.
+It reached number five on the ADISQ Radio chart and number 23 on the Canadian Adult Contemporary chart in 2007.
+In 2018, it peaked at number three on the Quebec Digital Sales chart.

 Background and release

-The lyrics to "On s'est aimé à cause" were written by French novelist Françoise Dorin, while the music was composed by Canadian singer-songwriters: Marc Dupré and Jean-François Breau.
-The song was produced by Canadian guitarist and producer Tino Izzo.
-"On s'est aimé à cause" was included on D'elles and Dion performed it in May 2007, during the Canadian television special on TVA, dedicated to the release of her new album.
+The lyrics were written by French novelist Françoise Dorin, while the music was composed by Canadian singer-songwriters Marc Dupré and Jean-François Breau.
+The track was produced by Canadian guitarist and producer Tino Izzo.
+Dion performed "On s'est aimé à cause" in May 2007 during a Canadian television special on TVA promoting the release of D'elles.

 Commercial performance

-Despite not being released as a single, "On s'est aimé à cause" became popular on the radio in Quebec.
-It entered the BDS radio chart on 25 August 2007 and peaked at number six, spending 27 weeks on the chart in total.
-On the ADISQ radio chart in Quebec, it peaked at number five.
-"On s'est aimé à cause" also entered the Billboards Canadian Adult Contemporary chart in September 2007, reaching number 23 and spending 16 weeks there in total.
-After "On s'est aimé à cause" was performed by a contestant on La Voix in late April 2018, it debuted and peaked at number three on the ADISQ sales chart in Quebec in early May 2018, thanks to the digital downloads of the song.
+"On s'est aimé à cause" entered the BDS Radio chart on 25 August 2007, peaking at number six and remaining on the chart for 27 weeks.
+On the ADISQ Radio chart in Quebec, it reached number five.
+The song also entered Billboards Canadian Adult Contemporary chart in September 2007, where it peaked at number 23 and spent 16 weeks on the chart.
+Following a performance on La Voix in April 2018, it debuted and peaked at number three on the ADISQ Digital Sales chart in Quebec.